su0ltan/encryption-decryption-tool-SWE314/README.md

 ## Project Structure
-- `src/`: Contains the source code for the CPU scheduler.
+- `src/`: Contains the source code for the Encryption tool.
 - `doc/`: Documentation files for the project.